ethicalabs-ai/FlowerTune-LLM-Labs/workspace/models/SmolLM2-1.7B-Instruct-Coding/README.md

 ### HuggingFaceTB/SmolLM2-1.7B-Instruct

-For the **HuggingFaceTB/SmolLM2-1.7B-Instruct** model I adopted the following fine-tuning methodology:
+For the **HuggingFaceTB/SmolLM2-1.7B-Instruct** model we adopted the following fine-tuning methodology:

 - **Precision**: `bf16` for model weights.
 - **Quantization**: `4-bit` quantization for reduced memory usage.